toninau/react_weather_app/README.md

 ## Client

 Client is initialized with create-react-app.
 Client uses React with Redux and PropTypes.
-Also, Axios and Chart.js are used.
+Also, Axios, Chart.js and React Router are used.

+Tests are made with Jest and [react-testing-library](https://github.com/testing-library/react-testing-library).
+Also [jest-dom](https://github.com/testing-library/jest-dom) is used.

 Five most recent weather searches are stored in localStorage and displayed on the home page.